About our school clubs.

 Harmony Debate Team

-The Harmony Elementary Debate Team is open to Harmony 4th and 5th grade students and will meet most Monday mornings at 7:45 AM beginning October 3, 2016.
+The Debate Team is open to Harmony 4th and 5th grade students and will meet most Wednesday afternoons at 3:30-4:20 PM.

 Marie Kennedy, Media Specialist